Mark Sullivan (journalist): Early career

 In October 1901, the Atlantic Monthly published an article by Sullivan, "The Ills of Pennsylvania", on corruption among local and state officials who were reportedly accepting bribes.
 A focal point was Matthew Quay, the local Republican senator.
 Sullivan alleged that Pennsylvania was "politically the most corrupt state in the union" and Philadelphia "the most evil large city in America".
 The article triggered a widespread debate about honesty in politics and the role of the press.

-Sullivan briefly practiced law in New York City (he said his law career was "as brief as it was briefless"), then returned to journalism.
+Sullivan practiced law in New York City for a short time, a career which he later described "as brief as it was briefless", then returned to journalism.
 After writing for the Ladies Home Journal about misleading advertising for patent medicines, he was hired in 1905 by McClure's as a staff writer.
-In 1906, along with Willa Cather, Georgine Milmine, Will Irwin, and Burton J. Hendrick, Sullivan became part of the McClure's team that produced a series of 14 investigative articles on Mary Baker Eddy, founder of the Christian Science church.
-In his autobiography, The Education of an American, Sullivan described how he spent time fact-checking in New England.
-The series was published as a book in 1909, The Life of Mary Baker G. Eddy and the History of Christian Science.
+He stayed on for less than a year, covering three assignments.
+The first was a series of 14 investigative articles by Georgine Milmine on Mary Baker Eddy, later published in a book.
+In his autobiography, The Education of an American, Sullivan described how he spent time fact-checking in New Hampshire.
+Afterwards he went to Montana to check a manuscript by Christopher P. Connolly on feuding copper miners there, and finally to Louisville, Kentucky to assist in Lincoln Steffens' work on municipal corruption, The Shame of the Cities.
+He noted that many citizens of the various cities covered by Steffens work took a "morbid pleasure in being included", sending letters with briefs or fragmentary manuscripts to McClure's asking the magazine to "Expose us next!"

 After McClure's, Sullivan moved to Collier's Weekly, where he became an associate editor, then editor in 1912.
 He also wrote a regular column, "Comment on Congress", from 1908 until 1919.
 When Sullivan joined the New York Evening Post in 1919 as its Washington correspondent, the newspaper's president, Edwin F. Gay, wrote: "His ability, his vision, his knowledge of human reactions and twenty years of Political study are coupled with unquestionable sincerity, plus 100 percent of rugged Americanism."
 While living in Washington, on Wyoming Avenue, he and his wife became friends with Herbert Hoover, who lived nearby on S Street; the close relationship continued when Hoover became president in 1929, to the point where Sullivan was viewed as one of Hoover's spokespersons.
 Describing feelings in the Midwest, Sullivan wrote in 1928: "I don't like Prohibition, but I'm going to vote for Hoover because I'd rather eat than drink."